The must-see natural attractions on the Gold Coast

 Swim off the beaten track

 Cool down away from the surf and sand in one of the many swimming holes of the Gold Coast, including Currumbin rock pools, Cedar Creek rock pools and Tallebudgera Creek (Echo Beach on the northern side is a favourite among locals for swimming, SUPing, kayaking and fishing).

 Take your hiking boots and wander the waterfalls of Lamington National Park to immerse yourself in the Gondwana Rainforests of Australia World Heritage Area – the most extensive subtropical rainforest in the world.

 For something really special, make the most of your time in Springbrook National Park and discover Natural Bridge, created over millions of years by water tumbling through the roof of a basalt cave.

-Come face-to-face with your Aussie mates
+Come face-to-face with Aussie animals

 Currumbin Wildlife Sanctuary was opened as the Currumbin Bird Sanctuary in 1947 as a way to stop the local lorikeet population destroying the flower plantations.
 Today the lorikeets still flock to the sanctuary twice daily to be fed by visitors and the park has grown to one of the largest collections of Australian native species in the world.

 Get up close and personal with a Tasmanian Devil, see snakes in the reptile house and explore the largest walk-through aviary in the Southern Hemisphere.
 You can also meet a local or two through the dingo encounters, watch free flight bird shows and crocodile feeding of the park’s massive saltwater crocodile.